smackcrane/meatbag-UX/README.md

 ```

+  * Options are not enforced, just printed along with the prompt

   * The value under 'options' may be "\_\_past\_\_" to list all past responses as options, or "\_\_past\_words\_\_" to list all words used in past responses as options